-Many Luxury brands fail in China because they convince themselves that the content produced for the rest of the world will also be relevant in mainland.
-Aside from the content itself, brands must considerate the importance of Chinese key opinion leaders (KOL) and influencers, given that they help brands successfully engage with potential customers on local social media platforms like WeChat.
+Many Luxury brands fail in China because they convince themselves that the content produced for the rest of the world will also be relevant in the mainland.
+Aside from the content itself, brands must consider the importance of Chinese key opinion leaders (KOL) and influencers, given that they help brands successfully engage with potential customers on local social media platforms like WeChat.

 Trust the power of Luxury brands in China

 Chinese consumers love Luxury brands because they identify with them.
 That’s why brand storytelling is much more powerful in China than in any other place in the world.
-Luxury brands should create more end-to-end brand experience for Chinese consumers.
+Luxury brands should create a more end-to-end brand experience for Chinese consumers.
 That requires a thorough brand audit, a positioning exercise, and a customer journey assessment.

 Winners strive to enhance their access to consumers through digital and influencer marketing, often attracting millennials with younger and more casual collections.
-Without an authentic and rich brand storytelling at each interaction point, luxury brands will lose the Chinese consumer, without exception.
+Without authentic and rich brand storytelling at each interaction point, luxury brands will lose the Chinese consumer, without exception.

 Some luxury brands have a CRM (customer relationship management) system, but they do not use their most valuable asset: data about their consumers.
 And by not using their data, they are not servicing their consumers sufficiently.
 Brands should be more digital, in order to create great consumer experiences.
 Everything MUST be digital there, in fact, digitalization covers both e-commerce and consumer engagement through digital platforms, in terms of engaging customers.

-Over the years, luxury brands learn more about how to integrate online and offline sales, how to use digital engagement campaigns to get customers into their stores and how to improve the in-store experience.
+Over the years, luxury brands learn more about how to integrate online and offline sales, how to use digital engagement campaigns to get customers into their stores, and how to improve the in-store experience.

 For many luxury companies, China has become their biggest headache.
-Launching in China without a real budget and just hoping you’ll attract hundreds of millions of millennials in China is a another way to fail.
+Launching in China without a real budget and just hoping you’ll attract hundreds of millions of millennials in China is another way to fail.
 Western brands in China with bad economics, unprofitable store locations, and expensive overhead costs will infinitely guarantee a big failure.
 Luxury brands should invest in the perfect launch, after thorough brand and strategy development.

 brands need to rethink their approach when it comes to understanding China and its millennial consumers.
 They need to become consumer-centric, meaning that they must create relevant content and build a strong brand identity.